YahooArchive/mojito-pipeline/README.md

 * Error/timeout handling and reporting
 * Easy to use, just requires simple [configuration](#configuration) and the use of [pipeline.push](#api-push) and [pipeline.close](#api-close)

+### How it works

+Pipeline consists of three components:

+* **PipelineFrame**: The PipelineFrame, or the Shaker equivalent ShakerPipelineFrame, is a frame mojit, similar to Mojito's [HTMLFrameMojit](https://developer.yahoo.com/cocktails/mojito/docs/topics/mojito_frame_mojits.html).
+It accepts one root level mojit, which it sorrounds with a full html page frame, including `html`, `head`, and `body` tags.
+It is responsible for embedding the PipelineClient (see [below](#pipeline-client)), and periodically flushing content to the client, including css/js assets.
+It accepts a configuration consisting of a tree of mojits that can appear on the page (see [configuration](#configuration)).

+* **Pipeline Addon**: The Pipeline addon implements [Pipeline's api](#api), which allows users to [push](#api-push) mojits and [close](#api-close) the pipeline, among other calls.
+It is responsible for processing mojits throughout their various stages (see [mojit lifecycle](#mojit-lifecycle)), while allowing concurrency between data retrieval, mojit execution, and the flushing of content.

+* **Pipeline Client**: The Pipeline client handles the displaying of mojits on the client side.
+It is minified and inline on the first flush to the client.
+The Pipeline client consist of a global `pipeline` object, which is used to deserialize flushed mojits and display them, observing any user defined displaying rules.

 ## Getting Started

+mojito-pipeline requires a Mojito application (Take a look at the [Mojito Quickstart](https://developer.yahoo.com/cocktails/mojito/docs/getting_started/quickstart.html))

-1. Install mojito-pipeline in the mojito application:
+1. Install mojito-pipeline in the Mojito application:

         $ npm install mojito-pipeline

-2. Optional.
-Install mojito-shaker (it is recommended to use [Shaker](https://developer.yahoo.com/cocktails/shaker/) to automatically process assets):
+2. Recommended.
+Install mojito-shaker ([Shaker](https://developer.yahoo.com/cocktails/shaker/) automatically processes assets):

 	    $ npm install mojito-shaker

 3. Add or modify a route's configuration to use the `PipelineFrame` or `ShakerPipelineFrame` (see [Configuration](#configuration)).